Generalized chromatic functions: Bases for and Using Generalized Chromatic Functions in Noncommuting Variables

-By definition we have that ${\bf p}_{\Pi}=\GY_{(G,L)}(\bx)$ where
+By definition we have that ${\bf p}_{\Pi}=\GY_{\bG}(\bx)$ where

-For example, if $(G,L)$ is the following labelled edge-coloured digraph
+For example, if $\bG$ is the following labelled edge-coloured digraph

-then $\GY_{(G,L)}(\bx)=\mathbf{p}_{13/24}$.
+then $\GY_{\bG}(\bx)=\mathbf{p}_{13/24}$.

-\begin{Remark} Note that the underlying edge-coloured digraphs for the augmented monomial basis elements of $\Sym(x)$ and the monomial basis elements of $\NCSym(\bx)$ are the same.
-Moreover, the underlying edge-coloured digraphs for power sum basis elements of $\Sym(x)$ and power sum basis elements in $\NCSym(\bx)$ are the same. \end{Remark}
+\begin{remark} Note that the underlying edge-coloured digraphs for the augmented monomial basis elements of $\Sym(x)$ and the monomial basis elements of $\NCSym(\bx)$ are the same.
+Moreover, the underlying edge-coloured digraphs for power sum basis elements of $\Sym(x)$ and power sum basis elements in $\NCSym(\bx)$ are the same.
+Thus by Proposition \ref{prop:commute-map}, we recover \cite[Theorem 2.1 (i), (ii), (iii)]{RS}, where the third part is recovered from the first interpretation below. \end{remark}

-{\bf Elementary basis $\{{\bf e}_{\Pi}\}$ of $\NCSym(\bx)$.} Given $\Pi=\Pi_1/\Pi_2/\cdots/\Pi_l\vdash [n]$, define the \emph{elementary symmetric function} in noncommuting variables to be
+\paragraph{Elementary basis $\{{\bf e}_{\Pi}\}$ of $\NCSym(\bx)$.} Given $\Pi=\Pi_1/\Pi_2/\cdots/\Pi_l\vdash [n]$, define the \emph{elementary symmetric function} in noncommuting variables to be